avrilcoghlan/LittleBookofRBioinformatics/src/chapter4.rst

 sure what the nucleotide is (eg. 'N' = A/C/G/T).

-To make a scoring matrix which assigns a score of +2 to a match and -1 to a mismatch, we type:
+To make a scoring matrix which assigns a score of +2 to a match and -1 to a mismatch, and store it in the variable *sigma*, we type:

 ::